Single-Leg Revenue Management with Advice: Missing Proofs from Section

 where the inequality follows from the second constraint of the optimization problem in step~(b) of iteration $m$ and the update rule for $Q'$. \end{proof}

 Combining Lemma~\ref{lemma:protec-first} and Lemma~\ref{lemma:protec-second} allows us to prove Theorem~\ref{thm:opt-protec}:

-\begin{proof}[Proof of Theorem~\ref{thm:opt-protec}] At termination of the \textbf{While} loop of Algorithm~\ref{alg:opt-protec}, we have $u - \epsilon \leq \ell \leq u$.
-Moreover, as a consequence of Lemma~\ref{lemma:protec-first}, the protection levels $Q$ returned by Algorithm~\ref{alg:opt-protec} are $\ell$-consistent on advice $A$ and $\gamma$-competitive.
-If $u = 1$, then the theorem holds.
-Assume $u < 1$.
-Then, Lemma~\ref{lemma:protec-second} and step~3 of Algorithm~\ref{alg:opt-protec} imply that no protection level policy is $u$-consistent on advice $A$ while being $\gamma$-competitive.
-In other words $\beta^{PL}(A, \gamma) \leq u$.
-As $u - \epsilon \leq \ell$, we get that the protection levels $Q$ returned by Algorithm~\ref{alg:opt-protec} are $(\beta^{PL}(A, \gamma) - \epsilon)$-consistent on advice $A$ and $\gamma$-competitive.
-Finally, note that there are at most $\log(1/\epsilon)$ iterations of the While loop, and in each iteration of the While loop there are $m$ iterations of the `For' loop.
-Moreover, since computing $Q(I)$ takes linear time for every instance $I$ and protection levels $Q$, each iteration of the `For' loop runs in polynomial time.
+\begin{proof}[Proof of Theorem~\ref{thm:opt-protec}] At termination of the `While' loop of Algorithm~\ref{alg:opt-protec}, we have $\bar \beta - \epsilon \leq \underline \beta \leq \bar \beta$.
+Moreover, as a consequence of Lemma~\ref{lemma:protec-first}, the protection levels $Q$ returned by Algorithm~\ref{alg:opt-protec} are $\underline \beta$-consistent on advice $A$ and $\gamma$-competitive.
+If $\bar \beta = 1$, then the theorem holds.
+Assume $\bar \beta < 1$.
+Then, Lemma~\ref{lemma:protec-second} and step~3 of Algorithm~\ref{alg:opt-protec} imply that no protection level policy is $\bar \beta$-consistent on advice $A$ while being $\gamma$-competitive.
+In other words $\beta^{PL}(A, \gamma) \leq \bar \beta$.
+As $\bar \beta - \epsilon \leq \underline \beta$, we get that the protection levels $Q$ returned by Algorithm~\ref{alg:opt-protec} are $(\beta^{PL}(A, \gamma) - \epsilon)$-consistent on advice $A$ and $\gamma$-competitive.
+Finally, note that there are at most $\log(1/\epsilon)$ iterations of the While loop, and in each iteration of the While loop there is 1 call to CoreSubroutine.
+Since computing $Q(I)$ takes linear time for every instance $I$ and protection levels $Q$, each iteration of the `For' loop in CoreSubroutine runs in polynomial time.
 Combining the aforementioned runtimes yields the polynomial runtime of Algorithm~\ref{alg:opt-protec}. \end{proof}